home-cloud-io/website/content/blog/_index.md

 ---
-title: "Project Updates"
+title: "Home Cloud | Project Updates"
-description: ""
+description: "Official blog of the Home Cloud project where we post updates and info about Home Cloud."
 ---